 The Product Roadmapping Process

 Agile product roadmaps often go awry when they’re not built properly.
 No matter the approach you choose for your roadmap, there are some general principles that will ensure your roadmap is of high quality.

-The steps to take when building an effective roadmap, generally speaking, look like this:
+The steps to take when building a product roadmap, generally speaking, look like this:

-- Establish a plan of action with your internal team: facilitate several sessions with your team to determine how your product is going to help the organization/product reach those strategic goals.
+- Establish a plan of action with your internal team: Facilitate several sessions with your team to determine how your new product is going to help the organization/product reach those strategic goals.

-- Create a draft roadmap: the draft should align with your team’s approach to meeting the organizational goals.
+- Create a draft roadmap: The draft should align with your team’s product development methodology and approach to meeting the organizational goals.
 Keep your roadmap at the right level of abstraction, avoid going into too much detail on specific features that are or aren’t being addressed.